foliovision/fv-wordpress-flowplayer/readme.txt

 Check out .wpfp_custom_popup in /fv-wordpress-flowplayer/css/flowplayer.css.
 You might want to move your changes to your template CSS - make sure you use ID of container element, so your declarations will work even when the flowplayer.css is loaded later in the head section of your webpage.

+= Is there a way to remove the share button? =

+Yes, there's a global option in settings to disable sharing/embed.
+We plan to add an individual flag on a per video basis to allow sharing when sharing is turned off globally and vice versa.

 = My videos are taking long time to load. =

 1. Check your hosting for download speed.